singnet/dev-portal/tutorials/client/java/index.md

 Like in the Maven plugin configuration last three parameters are optional, but we should specify them to play with a custom environment.

-Configuration is done and we are ready to create an instance of the `Sdk` class:
+Configuration is done and we are ready to create an instance of the `Sdk` class.

 ```java
 Sdk sdk = new Sdk(config);